elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Slave.

-- {:.i2} My fatigue is an abyss; that no sleep can fill.
+- {:.i2} My fatigue is a hole, that no sleep can fill.

 - {:.sp} 3rd Slave.